 What Is Automated Testing?

 Automated testing is a software testing approach that uses scripts, tools, and frameworks to execute test cases without manual intervention.
 It focuses on improving efficiency, consistency, and scalability by automating repetitive testing tasks.
-Automated testing answers the question: “Can this feature be tested reliably and repeatedly with minimal human effort?”
+Automation testing answers the question: “Can this feature be tested reliably and repeatedly with minimal human effort?”

 Originally performed manually, many functional tests can be automated to enhance efficiency and accuracy.
 By leveraging automation, teams can speed up development cycles, reduce human error, and optimize test coverage.
 Instead of having software testers manually go through each scenario, teams write test scripts that do the heavy lifting.